CivicDataLab/samantar-docs.github.io/med.rst

 Setup
 #####

 The setup guide for MED can be found `here <https://github.com/CivicDataLab/med>`_.
+Written in TypeScript.

 The Transliteration API code, alongside instructions can be found `here <https://github.com/CivicDataLab/transliteration_api>`_.
+Written in Python.

 Process
 #######